jorgenskogmo/shoelace/docs/components/icon.md

 You can register additional icons to use with the `<klik-icon>` component through icon libraries.
 Icon files can exist locally or on a CORS-enabled endpoint (e.g. a CDN).
 There is no limit to how many icon libraries you can register and there is no cost associated with registering them, as individual icons are only requested when they're used.

 Shoelace ships with two built-in icon libraries, `default` and `system`.
 The [default icon library](#customizing-the-default-library) contains all of the icons in the Bootstrap Icons project.
-The [system icon library](#customizing-the-system-library) contains only a small subset of icons that are used internally by Shoelace components.
+The [system icon library](#customizing-the-system-library) contains only a small subset of icons that are used internally by Klik components.

 To register an additional icon library, use the `registerIconLibrary()` function that's exported from `utilities/icon-library.js`.
 At a minimum, you must provide a name and a resolver function.
 The resolver function translates an icon name to a URL where the corresponding SVG file exists.
 Refer to the examples below to better understand how it works.